 Evaluation of biennial exercises at sites with co-located licensees introduces additional inspection requirements.
 These requirements are found in 10 CFR 50, Appendix E, Paragraph IV.F.2.c and generally involve drills, training, and activities/interactions with offsite authorities (Regulatory Guide 1.101, “Emergency Response Planning and Preparedness for Nuclear Power Reactors,” Revision 5, June, 2005, provides additional guidance).
 The inspection plan should provide for the verification that these activities are conducted, properly observed, and where appropriate, critiqued by licensee personnel.
 It should be noted that NRC inspectors do not evaluate offsite agency performance, but will rather focus on the interface of licensee personnel with offsite agencies.
 However, any observed offsite performance weaknesses that impact the licensee’s ability to implement the onsite Emergency Plan should be shared with the FEMA evaluation team for further assessment.

-03.05 Exercise includes 10 CFR 50.54(hh)(1) (2) strategies.
+03.05 Exercise includes 10 CFR 50.54(hh)(1) and or (2) strategies.

-If the exercise scenario includes a demonstration of, or the exercise inspection week includes an out of sequence event demonstrating, 10 CFR 50.54(hh)(1) (2) strategies, these events, to the extent possible, should be observed and evaluated.
+If the exercise scenario includes a demonstration of, or the exercise inspection week includes an out of sequence event demonstrating, 10 CFR 50.54(hh)(1) and or (2) strategies, these events, to the extent possible, should be observed and evaluated.

-Note: The inspector is not expected to evaluate of the adequacy or regulatory compliance of the licensee’s actions and/or procedures, only the licensee’s implementation of their E-plan commitment(s) for the 50.54(hh)(2) strategy requirement.
+Note: The inspector is not expected to evaluate of the adequacy or regulatory compliance of the licensee’s actions and/or procedures, only the licensee’s implementation of their emergency plan (E-plan) commitment(s) for the 50.54(hh)(1) and or (2) strategy requirement.

 03.06 Evaluate Licensee’s Identification of Weaknesses.